4. The GoldList Book: the Headlist

 When you come to the end of your 20 or 25 word Headlist, you are due a break.

-Let’s remind ourselves that we are attempting to charm into play our unconscious, long-term memory function and not switch on the conscious memory function which is short-term and which will result in very little retention once the two-week period is gone past.
+Let’s remind ourselves that we are attempting to charm our unconscious, long-term memory function into play and not switch on the conscious memory function which is short-term and which will result in very little retention once the two-week period is gone past.

 You should take a break whether you feel you need one or not, precisely because the long-term memory isn’t a conscious function and therefore won’t tell you when it gets tired and stops sampling normally.
 On the contrary if the brain feels it is being pushed then it is more likely to switch short-term memory on.
 You should err on the side of caution and work in periods of twenty minutes, not more, and have breaks of ten minutes, not less, during which you switch your brain to a completely different form of activity.